Jeff Howard: Early coaching career

 Howard transitioned from his on-field playing days to coaching at Odessa Permian High School in Odessa, Texas.
-Howard was on staff from 2007–2010, during which he assisted the defensive backs and LBs before becoming the defensive coordinator in 2009–2010.
-Howard was on the Texas Tech staff from 2011–2012, he started in the summer of 2011 as an offensive assistant working with the offensive line position then moving to the defensive side of the ball to serve in the defensive quality control role for the 2011 season and coaching the safety position in 2012.
+Howard was on staff from 2007 to 2010, during which he assisted the defensive backs and LBs before becoming the defensive coordinator in 2009–2010.
+Howard was on the Texas Tech staff from 2011 to 2012, he started in the summer of 2011 as an offensive assistant working with the offensive line position then moving to the defensive side of the ball to serve in the defensive quality control role for the 2011 season and coaching the safety position in 2012.